-One rule for recognition is the earlier, the better.
 As a manager, you should always know what is going on in your team.
 If your employees do something great, you should be the first to notice and congratulate them.
-Give them a handshake or high five as soon as you can.
-An official congratulation or a bonus can come later, but there is no reason why you should wait to say thanks to an employee for his or her hard work.
+Praise them out loud, send them an email, or send a message in your team’s Slack channel… If warranted, an official congratulation or a bonus can come later, but there is no reason why you should wait to thank an employee for his or her hard work.

 Make it public

-Go an extra mile to find out what your employees like, what their hobbies are, and what they are passionate about.
+The key to success for rewards is to ensure they are personalized.
+This shows that you’re not only celebrating your team member’s work, but that you also took the time to get to know them as a person.
+Make the effort to find out what your employees like, what their hobbies are, and what they are passionate about.
 For example, if an employee likes reading, a book signed by his or her favourite author could make a great gift.
-Personalizing rewards shows that you not only care, but will go the extra mile to make sure your employees feel recognized.

-Building a great team is a challenging job.
-You should take pride in your team’s success by taking the time and effort to celebrate it.
-Whenever one achieves a goal, acknowledge your appreciation in a timely and public manner.
-In addition, don't forget to give a reward or a token gift.
-Recognize employee achievement and you will reap the rewards from their motivation and loyalty.
+Building and maintaining a strong team is a challenging job.
+Take pride in your team’s success by celebrate it.
+Whenever someone achieves a goal, show your appreciation in a timely and public manner.
+Don’t forget that a personalized touch or a gift can also go a long way.
+Recognize employee achievement and your workforce will be more engaged, motivated and loyal.